 Step 1: Get to know the bike

-Have your little one familiarise themself with their bicycle.
+Have your little one familiarise themself with their bike.
 With your support, let them sit on it, hold the handlebars, and try the brakes.
 Keep everything stationary whilst you both learn about the bike.

 A good exercise is to let the child walk forward with the bike while straddling the seat.
 They may look a little silly, but it'll help them learn to balance!
 From here, they can get up to speed, using one foot to push themselves along gently.